 - Shamanic dreams (forcing you into new states of awareness)

-- Mystical ecstasy (still under construction--but aren't we all?)
+- Transcendent dreams (mystical ecstasy--list still under construction--but aren't we all?)

 2: ADD YOUR DREAM!